SzRoland13/inventory-management-api/README.md

     /internal      # Core business logic and services /scripts       # Setup and utility scripts (e.g., setup.sh) /db            # Database initialization and migrations

+## Contributing

+Contributions are welcome!
+Please open issues or pull requests for bug fixes, new features, or improvements.